Our objectives

 The South of England Agricultural Society has sponsored Nuffield Scholarships since 1979.
 Scholars are chosen because of their potential to provide leadership within the farming industry and rural community and to raise standards as a result of their work.

-The Project Assignment Competition
+The Student Assignment Competition

-This is open to all students studying at land-based colleges in the region and is designed to encourage individual research, to improve knowledge and develop study skills.
-The closing date is 1st July 2014.
-An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony to be held at the Autumn Show and Game Fair on 5th October 2014.For more contact [email protected]
+The submission date is TBC.
+An independent judge is appointed and prizes of £150, £75 and £50 will be awarded to the top three entries in each category at a presentation ceremony, details of which will be provided ASAP.
+Email for more information.

-Young Craftsman of the Year
+Young Artisan of the Year

-This unique competition, now in its 27th year, embraces two of the South of England Agricultural Society’s objectives, namely to promote crafts and skills and to encourage young people to extend themselves and produce work of the highest standard.
-It is hoped that the Awards will provide financial assistance, publicity and encouragement to successful competitors to pursue and extend their skills.
+The competition is open to anyone living or studying in Berkshire, Hampshire and Isle of Wight, Kent, Surrey, East and West Sussex’.
+This event embraces two of the Society's Objectives, namely to promote crafts and skills, and to encourage young people to extend themselves and to produce work of the highest standard.
+It is hoped that the Awards will provide financial assistance and publicity to encourage the successful candidates to pursue and broaden their skills.

 How to contact us